 - A grand vision: Someone who knows what they want and is prepared to do whatever it takes to make that happen.
 Someone willing to consistently sacrifice short-term success for long-term gain.

 Ultimately, no one can answer that but you.
-For Jason, the answer’s a definitive yes: Over the last year, Marqeta has enjoyed an incredibly low attrition rate, and business partners are thriving under Jason’s leadership.
-Just check out this quote from Gizelle Barany, General Council at Marqeta:
+For Jason, the answer’s a definitive yes.
+Because of this leadership style, Marqeta enjoyed an incredibly low attrition rate, and business partners thrived with effective leadership, vision, and results.

 After experiencing the growing success and independence of his self-driven teams, Jason brought together business partners from each part of Marqeta to create an Extended Leadership Team (ELT).

 The goal of this team?
 To make decisions about the future of Marqeta and take the lead in execution.
-That’s right: Jason trusted the judgment and experience of his people so much that he entrusted them with the very future of his company.
+Jason trusted the judgment and experience of his people so much that he entrusted them with the very future of his company.

 If you allow them, your teams will not only drive your company’s success; they’ll lead it [Tweet this!].

-But keep in mind: Much in the same way this approach isn’t right for every team member, it’s also not right for every leader.
+However, keep in mind that this approach isn’t right for every team member, and it’s also not right for every leader.